Preheat oven to 325°F. Wrap a well-greased, 9-inch springform pan in two layers of heavy-duty aluminum foil. Secure foil around the pan.

-In a small bowl, combine Oreo cookie crumbs and sugar and then stir in butter.
-Press firmly into the bottom of the greased and prepared springform pan—don't go up the sides—just press into the bottom of the pan.
+In a small bowl, combine Oreo crumbs and sugar, then stir in butter.
+Press firmly into the bottom of the greased and prepared springform pan—don’t go up the sides—just press into the bottom of the pan.
 Place pan on a baking sheet.
-Bake for 10 minutes and then remove to a cooling rack.
+Bake 10 minutes, then remove to a cooling rack.

-Melt the semi-sweet chocolate chips in the microwave in bursts of 15 seconds stirring in between each burst for 10 seconds until the chocolate is melted and smooth.
+Melt the chocolate chips in the microwave in bursts of 15 seconds, stirring between each burst for 10 seconds until the chocolate is melted and smooth.
 Allow to cool to room temperature.

 In a very large bowl, beat the room temperature cream cheese and sugar in a circular motion and with consistent medium-low speed until smooth.
 Be careful not to overbeat or beat too fast or your cheesecake will fall and crack after baking.
 Use a spatula to scrape every bit of the melted and cooled chocolate into the cheesecake filling mixture.
 Add cocoa powder.
 Beat until just combined.